martincarstenbach/packer-blogposts/README.md

 ## Notes

-This repository's code was written using Fedora 38 on x86-64 using the following software:
+This repository's code was tested on Linux Mint/x86-64 using the following software:

-- ansible-7.7.0-1.fc38.noarch
-- ansible-core-2.14.8-1.fc38.noarch
-- ansible-packaging-1-10.fc38.noarch
+- ansible-9.2.0+dfsg-0ubuntu5
-- ansible-srpm-macros-1-10.fc38.noarch
+- ansible-core-2.16.3-0ubuntu2
-- packer-1.9.4-1.x86_64
+- packer-1.11.2
-- vagrant-2.3.7-1.x86_64
+- vagrant-2.4.3
-- VirtualBox 7.0.10
+- vagrant-libvirt (0.12.2)

+Virtualbox has _not_ been tested recently.
+If you find any problems, please raise an issue and I'll try and address it.

+## Known Issues

+There is an [ongoing problem](https://github.com/ansible/ansible/issues/82068) concerning Ansible > 2.17 and Oracle Linux/RedHat 8 targets, preventing more recent Ansible versions from working properly with them.
+In a nutshell, Ansible > 2.16 doesn't support Python 3.6 which is used heavily internally by software like `dnf`.
+Although you can install more modern Python versions, there is a core dependency on `/usr/libexec/platform-python`.
+Using Ansible as provided by Linux Mint solves the problem for now.
+This issue affects the Oracle Linux 8 build only, Oracle Linux 9 and Debian 12 are fine.

-Packer and Vagrant have been downloaded from HashiCorp's YUM repository.
+Packer and Vagrant have been downloaded from HashiCorp's website.
 VirtualBox has been downloaded from <https://www.virtualbox.org>

 > Before installing software always make sure you read, understand and abide by the license agreement!